Nightmares (Bresh song)

-"Nightmares" is a song by Italian rapper Bresh featuring pop rock band Pinguini Tattici Nucleari.
-It was written by Bresh, PTN's frontman Riccardo Zanotti and Enrico Brun, and produced by Zanotti and Brun.
+"Nightmares" is a song by Italian singer Bresh and Italian pop/rock band Pinguini Tattici Nucleari.
+It was released by Epic and Sony on 29 September 2023.

-The song was released by Epic and Sony on 29 September 2023.
+The song was written by Bresh, PTN's frontman Riccardo Zanotti and Enrico Brun, and produced by Zanotti and Brun.
 It topped the Italian singles chart and was certified double platinum in Italy.

 Music video

 The music video for "Nightmares", directed by Fabrizio Conte, was released on the same day via Bresh's YouTube channel.